Research Interests

 NonDifferentiable Optimization

-Optimizing functions whose first derivatives are not continuous is significantly more complex than the "smooth" case.
-For these problems, subgradient methods are popular for their ease of implementation and low computational cost.
-Novel classes of (approximate) subgradient methods, combining deflection and projection, have been proposed [A25].
-At the other extreme of the scale, "Bundle" methods, which require the solution of an optimization problem to define the next iterate, are significantly more complex to implement and have a higher cost per iteration; however, their speed of convergence can be significantly higher as well.
+At the other extreme of the scale, "Bundle" methods (BM) [B10], which require the solution of an optimization problem to define the next iterate, are significantly more complex to implement and have a higher cost per iteration; however, their convergence speed can be significantly higher as well.
 Specific algorithms and efficient software modules have been developed [A3] in order to speed-up the solution of the corresponding "master" problems.
-From the methodological viewpoint, different extensions to the class of Bundle methods have been proposed in order to exploit the specific structure of the applications.
-In particular, the set of possible "stabilizing terms" in the master problem has been significantly increased [A7]; this allows e.g. to use Linear Programming techniques instead of Quadratic Programmin ones to solve them, which is crucial for performances in several important applications [A23, A35, T6].
-Furthermore, it has been shown that it is possible to exploit the structure of the problem in different ways to develop specialized master problems [A35, T6], leading to significant performance improvements.
-A related but different approach entails using second-order cone constraints in the master problem [A36] in order to incorporate (partial) second-order-type information.
+From the methodological viewpoint, different extensions to the class of BM have been proposed in order to exploit the specific structure of the applications.
+In particular, the set of possible "stabilizing terms" in the master problem has been significantly increased [A7]; this allows, e.g., to use Linear Programming techniques instead of Quadratic Programmin ones to solve them, which is crucial for performances in several important applications [A23, A37, A38].
+Furthermore, it has been shown that it is possible to exploit the structure of the problem in different ways to develop specialized master problems [A37, A38], leading to significant performance improvements.
+A related but different approach entails using second-order cone constraints in the master problem [A33] in order to incorporate (partial) second-order-type information.
+A novel convergence analysis of BM has been proposed which allow a more flexible handling of certain crucial steps, in particular leading to non-monotone (in the objective function sense) approaches [A41].
+A thorough analysis of the impact of inexact function computation on the algorithm has been provided in [A55], where a variant is proposed that exploits upper models to avoid computing some of the components of a sum-functions, not only in "Null Steps" but also in "Serious Steps".
+Also, two new forms of "Noise Reduction Steps" are proposed that are useful for specific assumptions on how the oracles deal with not being able to compute the function with arbitrary accuracy.

 Currently, the focus of the research is on applying the developed techniques on other classes of problems, on improving the obtained theoretical results, and on further developing and making available the corresponding solution codes.